 This includes triggering a notification to go to bed early when your Fitbit notices low sleep levels, saving yourweekly sleep logs to a Google Spreadsheet, reminding yourself to get coffee if you didn’t get enough kip time, changing the temperature at night and much, much more.
 The possibilities are only limited by imagination.

-It is not overly complicated to create your own IFTTT setup or download applets.
+It is not overly complicated to create your own IFTTT setup or download ready-made applets.
+The ones in the picture above are just a small example of what is available.
 To get started, head over to the IFTTT website and follow instructions on how to integrate your Fitbit with your smart home.

 There are also platforms such as Wink, a smart home hub, that make this easier by integrating with Fitbit automatically to add it to your internet-of-things setup.
 The Hub helps different smart products speak the same wireless language so that you can easily control them.
 A list of smart home devices you can potentially tap into can be found on this link.